saucelabs/sauce-docs/docs/mobile-apps/faq.md

 - **Android Real Devices** - Yes.
 It works automatically with no action required.
 - **iOS Real Devices** - Yes.
 Prior to testing, you'll need to disable resigning; this enables notifications testing.
 Disabling resigning is a feature available for [private devices only](/mobile-apps/supported-devices#private-device-cloud).
 To disable resigning, go to **Live** > **Mobile App** > Locate your iOS mobile app from your list of uploaded app > Click **Settings** > Toggle **Instrumentation** so that it says **Disabled**.
 You'll need to start keeping track of the iOS device UDIDs (Unique Device Identifier) by maintaining them in your own Apple Developer profile used at app build time.
 - **Android Emulators** - not supported.
-- **iOS simulators** - Yes, when using Appium version 1.21.0.
+- **iOS simulators** - Yes, when using the latest Appium version.
 See [Announcing support for Appium v1.21.0 on iOS Simulators](https://changelog.saucelabs.com/en/announcing-support-for-appium-v-on-ios-simulators) for more information.

 #### **Is there a maximum time I can use a real device for either manual or automated testing, provided I actually do interact with the device?**